Skip to contents

 #> # A tibble: 6 × 8

-#> seqnames strand type gene_name transcript_name transcript_biot… start end
+#> seqnames strand type gene_name transcript_name transcript_biotype start

 # this can be particular useful when combined with